 Click the red button below and enter your email into the subscription box, to receive Jeff’s latest writings right to your inbox.

 Jeff Bien is an internationally acclaimed poet and musician, and highly regarded meditation, consciousness and spiritual practitioner.
-His work has been published, translated and performed in more than forty countries.
+His work has been published, translated and performed in more than sixty countries.
 He is the author of numerous books which have received critical acclaim in Canada and abroad, and his poetry has been the recipient of many awards.
 His newest collection, In a Time of No Song, with an introduction by A.F.
-Moritz was released in the fall of 2015, by Exile Editions.
+Moritz was released by Exile Editions.

-Along with literature and music, he has undertaken a lifetime study of geopolitics, psychology, philosophy, allopathic and holistic medicine, and a miscellany of related disciplines.
+Along with literature and music, he has undertaken a lifetime study of psychology, geopolitics, allopathic and holistic medicine, philosophy, exoteric and esoteric religion, and a miscellany of related disciplines.
 He has written works of explicit consciousness through a multidisciplinary lens seeking the common denominator to unify the individuated faculties of knowledge.

 He has recorded two CD’s of poetry to music, A Taste of Creation and America & other poems, along with his first recording of song, Songs of Forgiveness & Prayer, which features his own original music in collaboration with many of Canada’s finest musicians.
 The album was one of CBC’s selections of the year and was nominated for a World Folk Music Award, and was widely reviewed, and received.